Rich, chewy, fudgy and deeply chocolatey, these easy to make fudgy Chocolate Walnut Cookies make a wonderful treat for all chocolate and nut lovers!

 Steps Overview

-5. Add the dry ingredients to the wet ingredients and add the room temperature melted butter.
+- Add the dry ingredients to the wet ingredients and add the room temperature melted butter.
 Use a rubber spatula to blend thoroughly.
 Add the chopped walnuts or chocolate chips (or both) and mix well.
-Refrigerate the cookie batter for approximately one hour.
+Cover the bowl with plastic wrap and refrigerate the cookie batter for approximately one hour.

 Storage Instructions

-These chocolate nut cookies can be stored at room temperature in an airtight container for up to 5 days.
-For longer storage, cookies can also be frozen in an airtight container or freezer bag for up to 3 months.
+These chocolate nut cookies can be stored at room temperature in an airtight container for up to five days.
+For longer storage, cookies can also be frozen in an airtight container or freezer bag for up to three months.
 Thaw frozen cookies overnight in the refrigerator.

 These delicious cookies are amazing so make sure to bake a batch of these Chocolate Walnut Cookies as soon as you get a chance, you won't regret it!